Scrut1ny/GrapheneOS-Guide/README.md

 ## 💵 Purchase Guide

-- Mobile Phone
+- 📱 Mobile Phone
-  - Buy a Google Pixel with `cash` from a local store (*NOT FROM VERISON BECAUSE THEY LOCK THE OEM*)
+  - Buy a new Google Pixel 6a< with `cash` from a local store. (*NOT FROM VERISON BECAUSE THEY LOCK THE OEM*)

-- Mobile Carrier
+- 📶 Mobile Carrier
-  - Buy a pre-paid Mint Mobile (TMobile) SIM card with `cash`
+  - Buy a pre-paid Mint Mobile (TMobile) SIM card with `cash` from a local store.
+    - Wire it up to a [privacy.com](https://privacy.com/) card.
+      - For $30/month, it provides unlimited* 4G/5G domestic data with relatively little attributable information on the account (e.g., no name, SSN, etc.)

 ## ⬇️ Install Guide